Dwarven Mining Co.

 Office & Storage

-Copperlocks’ private office is a compact yet highly functional workspace, doubling as a meticulous archive.
-Shelves and drawers are filled with records tracking the movement of shipments between the harbor and the nearby mines, including inventory logs, merchant accounts, and gem tallies.
+Copperlocks’ private office is compact and efficient, its shelves lined with ledgers tracking shipments between harbor and mine—manifests, merchant accounts, and gem tallies.